alphagov/govuk-prototype-kit-docs/docs/v13/documentation/how-to-use-layouts.md

 ## Using blocks

 Blocks are how layouts and pages share code.
-For example, there is a block called `govukHeader` for the header on every page.
+For example, there's a block called `govukHeader` for the header on every page.

 You can use blocks to:

-- customise or replace the default header, service navigation or footer
+- customise or replace the default GOV.UK header, GOV.UK footer or Service navigation components
 - add your own content to parts of the page
 - include extra scripts or stylesheets in the page